Email FacebookTwitterMenu burgerClose thin

 Tax Deadlines Can Change

-First, it’s important to know that all tax deadlines change from year to year.
+First, it’s important to know that all tax deadlines change yearly.
 The IRS sets deadlines for all filings.
 For example, third-quarter estimated taxes are due September 15 for those who file them and all 1040s are due on April 15.
 Then the agency adjusts those deadlines every year based on factors such as weekends and holidays.

 The upshot is that tax deadlines are just the starting point for how the IRS builds its annual schedule.
 They’re good to know, but always check each year’s schedule in advance.
 If you file a tax extension then it can also bring a separate date that occurs later in the year.